iSci-3A12/scientific-programming/lesson1.md

 ### B0.
-Matlab interface
+MATLAB interface
 1. Explore the interface layout.
 Know the name of each panel, and briefly describe what they do.
-- Change Matlab's working directory to your /Downloads folder
+- Change MATLAB's working directory to your /Downloads folder

 ### B1.
 Basic command window operation
 1. Create a numeric variable using the command window